 What you eat in Rome. . . stays in Rome

 Before heading to Italy, do a little homework.
-Research which dishes the places you’ll be visiting are famous for.
-This way, when you’re in Rome, you’ll actually get to eat like the Romans do.
-If you’re not sure what to order, just ask the staff for the regional specialità – it’s guaranteed to be the tastiest, most authentic thing on the menu.
+Research which dishes the places you’ll be visiting is famous for.
+This way, when you’re in Rome, you’ll actually get to eat as the Romans do.
+If you’re unsure what to order, just ask the staff for the regional specialità – it’s guaranteed to be the tastiest, most authentic thing on the menu.
 Click here to unlock our 5 Favorite Historic Cafés in Rome.

 Italian Pasta Rule #4:

 Al dente is king. . . everywhere

 Even if the sauce will change from town to town in Italy, there is one constant for pasta – mushy noodles are a big, big no-no. Al dente – signifying “to the tooth” in Italian” – is Italians’ preferred pasta texture.
 Generally, this means your pasta will still have a little bite when served.
 No matter where you travel on the Italian peninsula, you’ll be hard pressed to find a mountain of gluey, starchy goop.

 Italian Pasta Rule #5: